Josee9988/Compress-PDFs/README.md

 * Always check the console output to check if any error happened and if so, you will have to manually move the non-moved compressed file to its location.

-* Also always perform a copy of the folder before using the script as it will remove the old PDFs and it might cause some data loss if an error occurs.
+* Also, always perform a copy of the folder before using the script as it will remove the old PDFs, and it might cause some data loss if an error occurs.

 ---